-Okay, okay, okay, while I love a good rich and creamy southern-style potato salad, sometimes I want something different.
-I really like German potato salad because it’s a little bit lighter on the palate with its tangy mayo-free vinaigrette dressing, but it still has plenty of body and flavor, thanks to BACON.
+Okay, okay, okay, while I love a good rich and creamy southern-style potato salad, sometimes I want something less creamy and more tangy.
+This German potato salad follows a Southern German-style approach, made with warm sliced potatoes, crispy bacon, onions, fresh herbs, and a tangy mustard-vinegar dressing instead of mayonnaise.
+It still has plenty of body and flavor, thanks to BACON, but the vinaigrette keeps it bright, savory, and a little lighter on the palate.
 It makes a great side dish for bratwurst and sauerkraut, grilled kielbasa, or anything you might be serving at your backyard summer BBQ!

 All recipes are rigorously tested in our Nashville Test Kitchen to ensure they are easy, affordable, and delicious.